Configure the AWS CRT-based HTTP client - AWS SDK for Java 2.x

 Note

-You need to add a dependency on the aws-crt-client artifact in your poml.xml file when you use a system property to configure the use of the AWS CRT-based HTTP client.
+You need to add a dependency on the aws-crt-client artifact in your poml.xml file when you use a system property to configure the use of the AWS CRT-based HTTP clients.

-You can use the AWS CRT-based HTTP client to configure various settings, including connection health configuration and maximum idle time.
+You can use various configuration settings of the AWS CRT-based HTTP clients, including connection health configuration and maximum idle time.
 You can review the configuration options available for the AwsCrtAsyncHttpClient.
+You can configure the same options for the AwsCrtHttpClient.

 Connection health configuration

-You can configure connection health configuration for the AWS CRT-based HTTP client using the connectionHealthConfiguration method on the HTTP client builder.
+You can configure connection health configuration for the AWS CRT-based HTTP clients by using the connectionHealthConfiguration method on the HTTP client builder.

 // Singleton: Use the s3AsyncClient for all requests.
 S3AsyncClient s3AsyncClient = S3AsyncClient.builder() .httpClientBuilder(AwsCrtAsyncHttpClient .builder() .connectionHealthConfiguration(builder -> builder .minimumThroughputInBps(32000L) .minimumThroughputTimeout(Duration.ofSeconds(3))) .connectionMaxIdleTime(Duration.ofSeconds(5))) .build(); // Perform work with s3AsyncClient. // Requests complete: Close the service client. s3AsyncClient.close();